 Before combining all ingredients, coat the freshly cooked pasta (while still warm) with some of the dressing.
 It allows the pasta to absorb maximum flavor.

 Speaking of dressing …there’s no secret recipe here.
+This is actually one of my favorite shortcuts.
 We love the flavor of Good Seasons Italian Dressing mix in my household.
 Follow the directions on the packet, but upgrade it to the next level.
 Be sure to use good quality extra virgin olive oil and balsamic vinegar.
 Splurge on that aged balsamic vinegar.
+The one shown here is “L’Acetaia” Traditional Balsamic Vinegar from A Taste of Olive …my absolute favorite of all of their vinegars.
 The flavor is superior and a little bit goes a long way.

 Although this can be prepared the morning of your gathering (or the night before), hold off on adding the arugula until just before serving.
 If added too soon, it tends to wilt from the weight of the dressing.